monsoonmaelstrom/book2/book2.md

 I shrug.

 Ten minutes later, Giorgi’s paper is on fire.
 I look at Peter and raise my eyebrows.
 Then I wade back into the stream and give Giorgi two pieces of paper rolled into cones.
-“Figure out how to light them both at the same time,” I tell him and walk back to the shore.
+“Figure out how to light them both at the same time,” I order and walk back to the shore.

 “How did you know?”
 Peter asks me, curiosity shining in his blue eyes.

 “Giorgi understands wanting something and letting yourself have it.
 He gets the idea of imposing your will on the world with the expectation that it will obey.
-You can look at him and practically see it,” I say softly.
+You can look at him and practically see it,” I reply softly.
 “He’s not… warm and fuzzy the way most people are.
 He’s a lot more like me than anyone else here is.”

 Giorgi could torture a few thousand animals to death in pursuit of a goal if he needed to.
 Like me, I don’t think he’d enjoy it, but he could do it.
 I sigh.

 Giorgi figures out how to do two at once before anyone else figures out one.
 I roll ten more pieces of paper into cones and stick them in the sand spaced at intervals of about a foot.

 “All ten.
-At the same time,” I say.
+At the same time,” I demand.

 Giorgi nods, his golden hair catching the sunlight, and I return to stand next to Peter.

 “Do you think you could do that?”
-I ask him.
+I question.
 I’m not sure what Peter’s skills are like, beyond being really good at fucking with people’s memories.

-“Maybe,” he tells me.
+“Maybe,” he states.
 “Probably.”

 I stick ten more rolled pieces of paper into the sand.
 “Do you think you can do it before Giorgi?”
 I ask in challenge.